pts/locfileorg/doc/search.md

   * It is the search engine used by the *find* and *grep* commands in [locfileorg](https://github.com/pts/locfileorg) and [ppfiletagger](https://github.com/pts/ppfiletagger).
 It works by doing a recursive file and directory scan, or by reading a file containing filename--tags pairs.

-  * It follows symlinks to directories and files.
-Soon it will be changed to follow symlinks to files, but not to directories.
+  * It follows symlinks to files, but not to directories.

   * It can return files which don't have any tags.

-  * It doesn't support file type detection, it reports an error for the file type special terms (e.g. `:video`).
-Soon it will get support, using filename extension.
+  * It supports file type detection, by comparing the filename extension to a short, hardcoded list (e.g. it detects `*.jpeg` file is an `:image`).

-  * It doesn't support `ext:...`, and it reports an error if the query contains it.
+  * It supports `ext:...`.

 * *tagquery*